nikosT/elise/framework/DEFINITIONS.md

 This document will contain definitions about the acronyms, names and idioms used in the framework They will be in alphabetical order.

 - **Schematic:**
+    - a collection of simulation configurations
-    - a synonym for **Simulation Configuration**
+    - is represented by a YAML file
 - **Simulation Configuration:**
-    - composition of workloads, schedulers and actions
+    - composition of a workload, scheduler and action
-    - is represented by a YAML file
-    - is also named as **schematic** and the YAML file as schematic, simulation configuration file or configuration file in short
+- **Workload:** the total number of jobs streamed into a cluster during a simulation run